data-exp-lab/analysis_schema/examples/LoadingData.md

 The `Data` keyword is a list data type, so you can specify multiple datasets within a workflow.

+Note the Analysis Schema returns image files, so nothing will be returned when just a dataset is specified even though that is valid workflow (mean you won't get a validation error).

 ## Loading a Single Dataset

 A single dataset: